Docs

-Node.js SDK
+Node.js SDK (private preview)

 You can also use the HTTP API directly

-The Node.js SDK is a thin convenience wrapper — every method maps 1:1 to an HTTP endpoint documented in the HTTP API reference.
+The private-preview Node.js SDK is a thin convenience wrapper — every method maps 1:1 to an HTTP endpoint documented in the HTTP API reference.
 Use the HTTP API directly if you're working in Python, Ruby, Go, PHP, or any other language.
 For webhook signature verification in any language, see the verification guide.

 Server-only

-The Node.js SDK is server-only — it authenticates with your secret key, which must never reach the browser.
+The private-preview Node.js SDK is server-only — it authenticates with your secret key, which must never reach the browser.
 For frontend integration, use the Widget SDK.

 Initialization